gophernicus/gophernicus/README.md

 Version 3.0

+Development!
+DO NOT USE unless you want fiery dragons!
+(you probably want to `git checkout 3.0`)

 *Copyright (c) 2009-2019 Kim Holviala and others*

 Gophernicus is a modern full-featured (and hopefully) secure gopher daemon.
 It is licensed under the BSD license.

+(If you are looking for installation documentation, please see INSTALL.md).

 ## Support/Contact